Bogehaven/Exam/content/blog/dataviz-exam/index.md

 <iframe src="https://flo.uri.sh/visualisation/2544331/embed" width="1200" height="900" frameborder="0"><script src="https://public.flourish.studio/resources/embed.js"></script></iframe>

 Besides from this advantage and being visually pleasing (or kinda silly), it can be too distracting for the user to actually gaining a meaningful insight.
 Since we have data that is constantly moving, and no precise way of choosing a point in time, it becomes difficult to see this deployed in a professional setting.
-A more reliable, but certainly not as eye catching, choice would be to either visualize the same data though an interactive dashboard, or create a stacked bar chart.
+Furthermore, to smooth out the animation, Flourish fills the nan values by interpolating to the next available value, which leads to untruthful representations if the user desires to get exact values pausing on a given timestamp.
+A more reliable, but certainly not as eye catching, choice would be to either visualize the same data though an interactive dashboard with temporal and filtering options, or create a stacked bar chart.

 The remaining data that seemed viable options for creating good visualizations was the Google Assistant data, and the Search History data.